Kuldyaev/MobFlash/README.md

  ## Using

-The project can be viewed in the browser at http://localhost:3000
+The project was cheked on iOS by iPhone through the tunnel EXPO.

+Main page is list of quizes.
+User could choose each one or create new quiz.

 ![demo](https://github.com/Kuldyaev/W-Y-R/blob/master/src/icons/1.JPG)